adam-p/danforth-east/README.md

 Click on "Credentials" in the left sidebar.
 Click on "Create new Client ID", then "Service account", then "Create Client ID".
 A JSON file with the new credentials and key will download.
 Save the contents of the `private_key` field to a file named `privatekey.pem` in the root of your source directory (replacing `\n` with actual newlines).
 Copy the `client_email` value and set as `SERVICE_ACCOUNT_EMAIL` in `private.py`.

-[Note: I think there's a default service account for the GAE project, but I couldn't figure out how to use it.]
+[Note: I think there's a default service account for the GAE project, but I couldn't figure out how to get the key for it.
+Maybe instead you generate and upload its key?]

 Under "Public API access" click on "Create new Key".
 Click on "Server key".
 Leave the IP address field blank (for now).
 Copy the new "API Key" and set as `GOOGLE_SERVER_API_KEY` in `private.py`.